MHNewland/TicketGraph/README.md

 </br>

 ## Analyze your data
-In GUI.py I have both a data table to show snapshot information about the team that's requested.
+In GUI.py I have both a trend line graph to show historical information and a data table to show snapshot information about the teams that are requested.

 Within the dataframe, if "# of Tickets" is requested, it will calculate the X (1-4) week average (if data is missing for any of those weeks), the rate of change over the last 4 weeks, the percent of the total tickets, and the percent of the tickets that are untouched.